New 'Australian values' test planned for citizenship

 Applicants need a minimum level 6.0 equivalent of the International English Language Testing System, and a person will only become eligible for citizenship after four years as a permanent resident, up from one year.

 "What we are doing is strengthening our multicultural society and strengthening our values," Turnbull told reporters in Canberra.
-"Australian citizenship should be honoured, cherished.
+"Australian citizenship should be honored, cherished.
 It's a privilege."

 "I reckon if we went out today and said to Australians, "Do you think you could become an Australian citizen without being able to speak English?"
 They'd say, "You're kidding.
 Surely you'd have to be able to speak English."